 The benefits of heart bypass surgery

 Most people get excellent relief from angina and improved quality of life.

 The risks of heart bypass surgery are different from person to person, depending on the severity of heart disease, type of operation, age, and current state of health.

 You should be out of bed in a day or two and return home after a week, with full recovery after two or three months depending on your fitness, age and how severe the problem was.

 What should I do when I go home?

-In many hospitals a member of the cardiac rehabilitation team will see you on the ward to give you information about your condition and the treatment you have had.
+In many hospitals, after a heart bypass operation, a member of the cardiac rehabilitation team will see you on the ward to give you information about your condition and the treatment you have had.

 They will talk to you about making lifestyle changes and how to reduce your risk factors (the things that increase your risk of heart disease) to help protect your heart in the future.
 You can also ask the rehabilitation staff any questions about your recovery.